sitruks/liri-node-app/README.md

 # liri-node-app
 After taking some time to look back at my old projects, I discovered that I could take this app so much further.
-In addition to developing a node.js app that can call and take in an API with Inquirer.js, I decided to productize it a little but giving it some styling in the terminal.
-Addtionally, commands for usability, were add with Commander.js.
+In addition to developing a **Node.js** app that can call and take in an API with **Inquirer.js**, I decided to productize it a little but giving it some styling in the terminal.
+Addtionally, commands for usability, were add with **Commander.js**.

 The end result was a similarly snarky LIRI-BOT, but with a little more piz-zazz.

+# demo - screencapture
+A live example of good 'ol LIRI in action!

 # liri-official-origin-story
 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
 LIRI is a command line node app that takes in parameters and gives you back data.